tesujimath/letters-to-amy/content/post/act-justly/index.md

 Strangers shall stand and tend your flocks; foreigners shall be your plowmen and vinedressers; but you shall be called the priests of the LORD; they shall speak of you as the ministers of our God; you shall eat the wealth of the nations, and in their glory you shall boast.
 {{< /quote >}}

 The Lord's own people shall boast in the glory of these broken and vulnerable ones raised up.

-Why does the Lord set his love upon these who were not his people?
+But why does the Lord set his love upon these who were not his people?

 {{< quote source="Isaiah 61:3" url="/ref/isaiah" >}}
 ... that they may be called oaks of righteousness, the planting of the LORD, that he may be glorified.